palantus/entitystorage/README.md

 If you want to search for a property starting or ending with a specific string, use the caret (^) symbol. (eg. "prop:type=^T" for starting with T and "prop:type=T^" for ending with T).

+If you want to search for entities missing a property, use "!prop:test".

 ## Pagination

 Search results are always sorted by their internal id (insert order) and the order is therefore guaranteed not to change on later searches.
 The "search" function has an optional second argument called args, which accepts the following properties: